z4mier/JS-REVIEW-PROJECT/README.md

-# JavaScript Review Project by Zaira Mae Mier
+# JavaScript Review Project by Zaira Mae B. Mier
 This project is  a review of Javascript concepts, from beginner to advanced.